Lauorez/SignIO/README.md

----
-title: SignIO – PDF Annotation with Your Tablet
----

 # ✍️ SignIO

 **SignIO** lets you **instantly annotate PDFs from your computer on your tablet** using your stylus—while the file stays securely on your Windows PC.